CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 * Selects the next property and reports it for the navigator object.
 * Reports the currently selected property for the navigator object; two presses displays this information in a browseable message.

-These three commands are unassigned by default; you will have to assign them a shortcut in the Input gesture dialog to use them.

 The list of the supported properties is the following: name, role, state, value, windowClassName, windowControlID, windowHandle, location, Python class, Python class mro.

-This feature is an improvement of an example in [NVDA developer guide][5].
+When using object navigation commands, you can also choose to have the currently selected property reported instead of NVDA usual object reporting.
+A toggle command allows to switch between this custom reporting of objects and NVDA usual reporting.

+For exemple, you may select "windowClassName" property and enable custom object reporting.
+Then when moving the navigator object to next or previous object, you will hear the object's windowClassName instead of usual reporting.

+All the commands of the Object property explorer are unassigned by default; you will have to assign them a shortcut in the Input gesture dialog to use them.

 ## Extended script description mode